This article covers a ‘combination circuit’ type and shows how it is used in various applications, including lighting and appliances.

 In particular, combination circuits are advantageous for:

-- High-powered appliances draw a lot of current so that they can have some elements in series to keep the current low.
+• High-powered appliances draw a lot of current to have some elements in series to keep the current low.

-- Simplifying complicated wiring designs, which can also reduce the appliance’s cost.
+• Simplifying complicated wiring designs can also reduce the appliance’s cost.

 Here is a list of common practical uses for combination circuits:

-- Appliances and outlets: A combination circuit can be used to power both appliances and outlets in a kitchen or other area.
+2. Appliances and outlets: A combination circuit can power appliances and outlets in a kitchen or other area.

-- HVAC and outlets: A combination circuit can be used to power both heating, ventilation, and air conditioning (HVAC) systems and outlets in a home or building.
+3. HVAC and outlets: A combination circuit can power heating, ventilation, and air conditioning (HVAC) systems and outlets in a home or building.